Utah Carpal Tunnel Syndrome Pain & Treatment

 A physician will perform a number of physical maneuvers and nerve conduction studies before diagnosing a patient with CTS.
 If the doctor does diagnose the patient with CTS, there are a number of treatments to examine before surgery is considered.
 These include: yoga, deep pulsed ultrasound, glucocorticoid (steroid) medication taken orally or injected, wrist splints, and minimizing contributory factors.

-For more information on how Omega Interventional Pain can help treat your carpal tunnel syndrome pain, please contact us at 801-261-4988 or fill out our contact form.
+For more information on how Omega Interventional Pain can help treat your carpal tunnel syndrome pain, please contact us at 801-261-4988.